winterrdog/vintage-record-store/README.md

 # vintage-record-store
-a project i took to expand my horizon into Go land on the backend.
-It's about a small vintage record store with create &amp; read functions only with and in-memory DB
+A project I took on to expand my horizon into Go land but on the backend.
+It's about a small & simple vintage record store with create &amp; read functions only.
+It uses an in-memory DB( a Go `slice` )